Child Development Centre

 Who will I meet when coming to the Child Development Centre (CDC)?

-Children and Young People have different needs and because of this we have lots of different specialist teams here at the CDC and we work hard to make sure you/your child get to see the right team for them.
+Children and Young People have different needs, because of this we have lots of different specialist teams here at the CDC and we work hard to make sure you/your child get to see the right team for them.
 We also have visiting specialist teams who hold clinics with us too.
 You may see one or more of the different teams below: